Welcome to my blog

 BYOD Restrictions & Strategies for 2025

-Blog Series Securing BYOD Email Access: Exploring Strategies in Microsoft 365 BYO with me in 2025: iOS with User Enrollment in JAMF Pro Managing Bring Your Own Device (BYOD) for Android with Microsoft Intune BYOD Restrictions & Strategies for 2025 BYOD Restrictions As organizations continue to embrace Bring Your Own Device (BYOD) strategies, ensuring security without compromising user experience remains a challenge.
-This post outlines a minimum baseline for BYOD restrictions across iOS, Android, macOS, and Windows devices—providing a foundation for companies to secure personal devices while allowing employees the...
+As organizations continue to embrace Bring Your Own Device (BYOD) strategies, ensuring security without compromising user experience remains a challenge.
+This post outlines a minimum baseline for BYOD restrictions across iOS, Android, macOS, and Windows devices—providing a foundation for companies to secure personal devices while allowing employees the flexibility to work from their own hardware.
+While these recommendations represent best practices, they are not a one-size-fits-all solution.
+Each company has unique security needs, regulatory requirements, and risk tolerances, meaning these restrictions can be improved upon, debated, or modified to better...

 A few helpful JAMF extension attributes for Computers

-A few helpful JAMF extension attributes for Computers As I continue to build out my JAMF Github Repo it was no surprise that JAMF Extensions are one of the key and fundamental elements and features that gives JAMF that edge as an MDM.
-Scoping is a key part of what makes an MDM so powerful and the ability to group, report and then scope to specific custom values is what sets it apart.
-In that vein, I have put together some of my computer JAMF extensions that I use and...
+As I continue to build out my JAMF Github Repo, it was no surprise that JAMF Extensions are one of the key and fundamental elements and features that gives JAMF its edge as an MDM.
+Scoping is a crucial part of what makes an MDM effective, allowing for granular control over device management.
+The ability to group, report, and then scope to specific custom values is what sets it apart from other MDM solutions, providing a level of precision that's essential for large-scale deployments.

 Some of my favorite iOS and macOS App Configurations in JAMF

-About App Configs and Managed Preferences As I work on building out my JAMF Github Repo I am constantly looking at sharing some of the configurations that have worked for me and saved me time and effort.
+As I work on building out my JAMF Github Repo, I am constantly looking at sharing some of the configurations that have worked for me and saved me time and effort.
 Many of these came from the JAMF Library, but some I wrote specifically due to tools and workflows that I had to tackle in my very own ecosystem.
-The following iOS App Configs were helpful in automating the configuration of key iOS apps.
-Some of these were a direct result of the AppConfig...
+In fact, a significant portion of these custom scripts were born out of necessity, addressing specific pain points or requirements that weren't covered by existing solutions.

 Automox Secure Token with modern macOS deployments

-Blog Series Automox Secure Token with modern macOS deployments Enrolling M1-M4 Devices into Automox with JAMF with secure tokens The Problem Its been a while since I have used Automox, but the premise of the tool is that it automatically patches your macOS, Linux and Windows workstations. for macOS it does this using a service account created with username _automoxserviceaccount and this account needs a secure token.
-The issue here is that when the package is deployed the secure token is not transferred to that account which means that it...
+Its been a while since I have used Automox, but the premise of the tool is that it automatically patches your macOS, Linux and Windows workstations. for macOS it does this using a service account created with username _automoxserviceaccount and this account needs a secure token.
+The issue here is that when the package is deployed the secure token is not transferred to that account which means that it most cases it can't apply macOS updates.

 Developer Strategies: How to commit to multiple git repositories with multiple unique SSH keys

-Challenges with Git & GitHub One of the key challenges with git and GitHub is wanting to commit code when you have multiple repositories on your local desktop.
+One of the key challenges with git and GitHub is wanting to commit code when you have multiple repositories on your local desktop.
 There are lots of ways to accomplish the task of committing code with git to GitHub, the strategy that I want to discuss in this tutorial is the process of using deploy-keys defined at the repo level and a configuration file defined to call the right key depending on which repository you happen to be working in.
-This approach makes it easier...